Key information, entry requirement and fees

 Duration: Two periods of 4 months each

-Time commitment: Although this will depend upon the individual, a typical student can expect to spend around 10 hours a week throughout the duration of the course, equivalent to 400 hours of study in total.
-The Clinical Placement section requires a minimum of 12 days in placement (24 sessions of not less than 3 hours).
+Although this will depend upon the individual, a typical student can expect to spend around 10 hours a week throughout the duration of the course, equivalent to 400 hours of study in total.

-Entry requirement: At present the Independent Prescriber course is open to GOC registered applicants who:
+At present the Independent Prescriber course is open to GOC registered optometrists who:

-- Have been registered for at least 2 years before commencing their clinical placement.
+- Have a degree in Optometry, and have been registered for at least two years before commencing their clinical placement.

 - Have up-to-date knowledge and experience in their intended area of practice.
 This could be relevant experience obtained in the hospital eye service, at a specialist eyecare practice or in a shared care scheme.
 After completing the theoretical training, optometrists are required to undertake a clinical placement under the supervision of an ophthalmologist and pass a final examination set by the College of Optometrists.